Peeler Ranch History

 Julie and Justin help their children become part owners of the A.M.Peeler Ranch.
-Each kid also started his/her own ranching/livestock ownership company.
-Frequent meetings are held to plan their businesses.

 However, Julie and Justin purchase another Colorado ranch, the largest ever of all Peeler Ranches, modern and historical, in any state, including Texas.
-The efforts to grow and accumulate biological capital and regenerate soil, our ecosystem, finances and social capital… is growing and continues!
+The efforts to grow and accumulate biological capital and regenerate soil, ecosystem, finances and social capital… is growing and continues!

 Peeler Land & Livestock, LLC is created by Justin to be a replicable, sustainable, model ranching company.
 It hires its first and lead crew as Manager of Colorado Ranches to help orchestrate and build the idea.

 The year of the Chinese virus… and a joke of an election, on both sides.

 Albeit not often, Justin purchases and brings to the the AMPeeler Ranch outside (purchased) yearling cattle.
 Many arriving sick, Justin and crew are out-of-practice and must revisit/relearn how to “take care” of sick cattle…!?
 They pull out their last purchased bottle of antibiotics (antibiotics being a symptom of a problem, not a cure).
 The date on the 7/8 full bottle of antibiotics was 2012… untouched, un-needed for eight years!